ChasinSpin/astrid/docs/Troubleshooting.md

 ## Some spots on VNC are blurred

-This is due to the compression be used when automatic compression is set for the connection in VNC.
+This is due to the compression being used when automatic compression is set for the connection in VNC.
 You can choose to use less compression at the expense of a slower connection / responsiveness.
+Don't worry astrid always records the raw data from the camera.

 ## Brightness Of Image Changes when Selecting "Display" Options

 This is a limitation of the display pipeline and GPU.
-This does not affect saved data in an yway.
+This does not affect saved data in an way.

 ## Indi Testing
+### (Developer use only)
 		#indiserver -v -m 100 indi_lx200am5     # All drivers are in /usr/bin
 		#indi_setprop "ZWO kjjAM5.CONNECTION_MODE.CONNECTION_SERIAL=On"
 		#indi_setprop "ZWO AM5.DEVICE_PORT.PORT=/dev/ttyACM0"